-Group lessons and private lessons are offered on Monday/Wednesday or Tuesday/Thursday; or Saturday mornings.
-Tot lessons and private lessons are offered on Monday, Tuesday, Wednesday, Thursday or Friday mornings.
+Group lessons and private lessons are offered on Monday, Tuesday, Wednesday or Thursday evenings; or Saturday mornings.
+Tot lessons and private lessons are offered on Monday, Tuesday, Wednesday, Thursday, Friday or Saturday mornings.
 Make-up classes are not offered for missed sessions.

 Please note: Lessons may be combined and/or a schedule may change based on the number of participants.